K\"ahler manifolds and mixed curvature: On symmetric bihermitian forms

 \section{On symmetric bihermitian forms}

-In this section we will prove some results in linear algebra on symmetric bihermitian form on a Hermitian vector space.
-In particular, we will generalizes the result of Royden \cite{Royden1980} which gives some upper bound on the trace of bisectional curvature in terms of an upper bound on holomorphic sectional curvature.
+In this section, we will first prove that the condition $\Ric_k\le \lambda$ will imply \eqref{e-negative} for some suitable $\a, \b$.
+This is essentially a result in linear algebra on symmetric bihermitian form on a Hermitian vector space.
+We will generalize the result of Royden \cite{Royden1980} where an upper bound on the trace of bisectional curvature in terms of an upper bound of holomorphic sectional curvature was obtained.